 When valuing data breach claims for non-material damage, legal professionals can refer to the Judicial College Guidelines (JCG) to help them.
 This document lists guideline compensation brackets for various types of mental harm.

 In our table below, we look at a few figures given for mental injuries from the 16th edition of the JCG.
+The top row is not from the JCG.
 We’ve only provided it as a guide.

 Type of Suffering Severity Comments Amount